George Thomas, 1st Viscount Tonypandy: Personal life

 After Lord Tonypandy's death, former Welsh Labour MP Leo Abse revealed that Thomas had been homosexual and had been blackmailed because of it.
 Abse, the MP who introduced the private member's bill which partially decriminalised homosexuality in Britain, discussed this incident in his book Tony Blair: The Man Behind the Smile.
 He said that Thomas had paid money to blackmailers to keep information related to his private life secret.
 Abse said that he had once lent Thomas £800 to pay off blackmailers, and had also provided advice when Thomas contracted a venereal disease from a rent boy.
 Abse wrote that, while being otherwise a tough and fearless politician, Thomas would "dangerously over-react and panic if there was the slightest sign of a crack in the thin ice upon which he skated all this life ...
 The slightest tremor of scandal ... reduced him to a jelly."
 He also explained that he had decided to reveal Thomas's sexuality because he thought that "the gifts he gave to the nation fundamentally arose because of, not despite, his sexual orientation", adding that he brought "a feminine sensibility and empathy" to politics.

 Throughout his career Thomas remained a deeply religious man, and was a prominent member of the Methodist Church.
 He was a local preacher and former Vice-President of the Methodist Conference.
 Known by the nickname "Tommy Twice" (from his full name), his Welsh-accented cries of "Order!
 Order!" as Speaker were familiar to a generation of Britons.

 Lord Tonypandy died in Cardiff on 22 September 1997.
 He was twice engaged to be married but he never did, so there was no heir to the viscountcy, which became extinct.
 He is buried at Trealaw Cemetery.

+'Bullingdon Boyos'

+In April 1985, Thomas was the guest of honour at the 'Easter Bacchanal' of the Treorchy Comprehensive School Alumni Association (Thomas himself was not an alumnus of the school).
+During his speech, Thomas was heckled by several pro-European alumni.
+When he tried to calm the atmosphere, the hecklers threw items of cutlery at him which hit and smashed several drinks 'optics'.
+The result was a significant extra bill to the Alumni Association, and the denunciation of the group by Thomas as the 'Bullingdon Boyos'.
+At the time of the incident, Thomas was alleged to have been at fault for instigating the group, but this was later shown to be inaccurate.